jgayfer/pydest/README.md

 # Pydest
+---

+Original repo is dead and the dependencies are out of date.
+Moving the project here.

+---

 Pydest is an asynchronous API wrapper for Destiny 2 written in Python.
 The goal of the project is to fully support the Destiny 2 API while abstracting the details of formulating and making the request away from the user.